 Your value from past work will help you form an argument for higher pay.

 Boost your visibility and attract more clients when you create a free profile with Indy.

 Figuring out the language and tone to use when negotiating rates can be intimidating.
 Most emails can be quite casual and concise while being professional and polite.
 You want to sound human and conversational, not stilted and dull.

 You don't need to offer a lengthy explanation about why you should receive a higher rate.
 You set your fee and if a publication wants to work with you; they have to meet your rate.
 Your fee isn't pay-as-you-wish.

-Figuring out the language to use when negotiating a rate can be intimidating.
-Most correspondence with editors is quite casual and concise while being professional and polite.
-Match the tone and use assertive yet effective phrases in your counteroffer.
+Match their tone and use assertive yet effective phrases in your counteroffer.
 Though this is probably something you've spent hours or days worrying and thinking about, at the end of the day all it takes is a fairly simple email.
-I've created a template you can use to make it even easier.
+I've created a template down below that you can use to make it even easier!